 There’s nothing quite like seeing a brilliant film on a big screen.
-And if it’s independent cinemas with colourful histories, design quirks, lux features and plenty of character that float your boat, you’re in luck.
-The capital is blessed with a flourishing indie picture house scene, and we’ve scouted out the best independent cinemas in London, plus a few luxury screening rooms to boot.
+And if it’s independent cinemas with colourful histories, design quirks, luxe features and plenty of character that float your boat, you’re in luck.
+The capital is blessed with a flourishing indie picture house scene, and we’ve scouted out the best independent cinemas in London – the best places to watch 2023’s hottest releases – plus a few luxury screening rooms to boot.

 The former Salvation Army base in Crouch End has been transformed into one of the city’s most dynamic arts and film centres.
 As well as catching a flick, you can also check out workshops, comedy nights and dance performances.
 And if you have a little one coming between you and a good movie, join the ‘babe in arms’ club every midday at Saturday and enjoy a parent and baby screening.

 For the first time since 1934, Chiswick locals don’t have to travel to catch a movie thanks to the launch of a new boutique independent cinema.
 Situated on Chiswick High Road, The Chiswick Cinema has five screens, as well as its own private members’ club and a dining room available for exclusive bookings.
 The venue screens a mix of big blockbusters and smaller independent films.

 Where?
 94-96 Chiswick High Road, Chiswick, London W4 1SH